-All printed work submitted to this professor should be prepared at a college standard of professional editing in accordance with the Publication Manual of the American Psychological Association (6th Ed.).
+All printed work submitted to this professor should be prepared at a college standard of professional editing in accordance with the Publication Manual of the American Psychological Association (7th Ed.).
 Therefore, allow sufficient preparation time for proofreading and correction of typos, misspellings, and grammatical errors.

-The reason for this expectation is that professionals are often judged based upon the quality of their written work.
+This expectation is in place to prepare students for profession practice related to written work; professionals are often judged based upon the quality of this work.
 Carelessness in spelling and editing suggests that there will also be mistakes in the substance of the work.
 Therefore, written work, which has misspellings and other editing problems, will be graded down on this basis alone.
-All work must be completed in 12 point font, preferably Times New Romans style or a similarly readable style.
+There are a variety of styles and types of font that are acceptable in APA, for this course the preferred size and style is 12-point font, Times New Roman style or an otherwise APA accepted style.